-- An instance started by the ASM server can require an enviroLN environment variable.
+- An instance started by the ASM server can require an LN environment variable.
 An environment variable can be set system wide.
-This means that all LN environments installed on the system, and use the same environment variable are forced to use the same (value for this) variable.
+All LN environments that are installed on the system, and using the same environment variable are forced to use the same (value for this) variable.
 For example, a bshell must load a shared library for a third-party product, such as the database driver.
 In this case you must set the appropriate environment variables.
 On a Windows platform, you must set the environment variable as a system environment variable.
 A user environment variable will not be recognized by ASM.
 If you have set a system wide environment variable, you must reboot your system to activate the variable.
-Any subsequent process that is started by an ASM instance is assumed to be accessible by the PATH variable if not qualified with a full path name.
+Any subsequent process that is started by an ASM instance is assumably accessible by the PATH variable if not qualified with a full path name.
 At default, the ASM instances do not inherit system environment variables (of the user that starts the ASM server).
-You must use the -inherit flag to inherit system/service environment variables by ASM instances. - On Windows, the ASM Server runs in the context, and with the same environment, in which the server was started.
-As a result, for Windows, the ASM Server runs in system context, and only has the variables of that specific system environment. - On UNIX, no environment variables are defined if the ASM Server was started from, for example, boot time.
-Environment variables are only available on UNIX as soon as you start to work from a shell, such as korn shell/bourne shell, and so on.
+Use the -inherit flag to inherit system or service environment variables by ASM instances. - On Windows, the ASM Server runs in the context, and with the same environment, in which the server was started.
+Therefore, on Windows, the ASM Server runs in system context, and has the variables of that specific system environment. - On UNIX, no environment variables are defined if the ASM Server was started from, for example, boot time.
+Environment variables are only available on UNIX after you start working from a shell, such as korn shell or bourne shell and so on.
 To overcome these problems, start the ASM Server from a shell with the correct environment variables defined.
 Remember that the shell may affect argument passing.
-Use for ksh for example; "\$@" (with quotes) instead of \$.
-Check manual page of ksh for more information. - If it is not desirable to use a system wide set environment variable, you must use a shell script or batch file to set the variable.
+Use for ksh for example; "\$@" (with quotes) instead of \$\.
+Check the manual page of ksh for more information. - We do not recommend that you use a system wide set environment variable.
+Use a shell script or batch file to set the variable.
 For LN Environments, you can also set variables per LN environment with the Infor Manager snap-in.